siberianfox/g2wiki/Digital-DRO.md

 _Note: This page and the DRO capability have not been tested since 2014, so be advised._

 ## Using the Digital Digital Readout
-The Digital Digital Read Out uses G2 on a Due to count steps an an external device and convert them back to position for display as JSON.
+The Digital Digital Read Out uses G2 on a Due to count steps of an external device and convert them back to position for display as JSON.
 This is useful for very fine accuracy measurement and testing.

 ## Building the DDRO
 The digital DRO builds from the digital-dro branch of the Synthetos G2 github repo.
 Do this: